 I found this fascinating because in a divorce proceeding who is more affected than the children?
 The adults are adults.
 They can understand what is going on and can handle the ups and downs, but the children are often incredibly impacted by the divorce and not sure how to handle it.
 As children, their voices are infrequently heard and they are rarely given the opportunity to speak for themselves.
 In a divorce court proceeding, they would have a Law Guardian appointed to them to represent their interests and speak for them.
 The Law Guardian is an attorney who will express what he or she thinks are their desires, but when it gets put in a legal context, sometimes the message is lost.

 In a divorce court setting, judges can have an “in camera” meeting where the child or children meet with the judge in the judge’s chambers to have a private conversation.
 This is generally done so the judge can try to get a feel for what is going on in the family setting from the children’s perspective.
 The children and parents are told that what the children say is not going to determine the outcome.
-The judge is only interested in their perception of what goes on in the home and the parents’ relationship and uses the best interests of the child standard established in Tropea as the basis for the judge’s determination.
+The judge is only interested in their perception of what goes on in the home and the parents’ relationship and uses the best interests of the child standard established in Tropea v.
+Tropea as the basis for the judge’s determination.

 As a divorce mediator, I have worked with couples whose children are old enough to express their opinions.
 Their parents may have very different views on what is going on in the home.
 The father might say everything is fine.
 The kids are fine.
-And the divorce is not have much of an effect on them, while the mother may say the kids need therapy and are having a horrible time, and the other parent is not involved with them, has no idea what is going on now and never had any idea what was going on in the family.
+And the divorce is not having much of an effect on them, while the mother may say the kids need therapy and are having a horrible time, and the other parent is not involved with them, has no idea what is going on now and never had any idea what was going on in the family.
 With their views so disparate, how are you going to know what the truth is and what is the best outcome for the children?